MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/rest/response2.md

 Where:

 1. `Version` is the protocol version.
 The current version is `v2.0`.
-2. `IsProgressive` is a boolean flag which indicates whether this data set contains progressive frames.
+2. `IsProgressive` is a boolean flag that indicates whether this data set contains progressive frames.
 A progressive frame is one of the following:
     1. `TableHeader` : Contains general information about the table
-    2. `TableFragment` : Contains a rectangluar data shard of the table
+    2. `TableFragment` : Contains a rectangular data shard of the table
     3. `TableProgress` : Contains the progress in percent (0-100)
     4. `TableCompletion` : Indicates that this is the last frame of the table.